cklim83/test_md/oop/final_inheritance.md

 ```
 `Dog`, `Fish` and `Cat` are subclasses of `Animal` but only `Dog` and `Fish` objects can `swim`.

-Modules are commonly named using a verb describing the behaviors + 'able' suffix e.g. `Walkable`, `Swimmable`.
+Modules are commonly named using a verb describing the behavior group + 'able' suffix e.g. `Walkable`, `Swimmable`.

 [Back to top](#section-links)